Triangle Tiling: The case $3\alpha + 2\beta = \pi$: Introduction

+(i) If the tiling equation $M^2 + N = 2K^2$ has a solution $(K,M)$ in positive integers such that $K$ divides $M^2$ and $M^2 < N$, then there is a triquadratic $N$-tiling of $ABC$.
+The exact description and pictures of these new tilings are given in the paper.
+The smallest $N$ allowing a triquadratic tiling is $N=28$.

+(ii) The tiling equation has, for each $N$, at most finitely many solutions $(M,s)$.
+Each solution with $K$ dividing $N$ determines a possible tile shape, similar to the triangle with sides $a=M$, $c=K$, and $b = K-M^2/K$, of which all three sides are integers.
+Each of these finitely many tiles may be used for a triquadratic tiling.

+(iii) Except for the ``quadratic tilings'' (that always exist when $N$ is a square), any $N$-tiling of $ABC$ must use a tile similar to one of the tiles in this finite set.
+In particular, if the tiling equation has no solution, and $N$ is not a square, then there do not exist any $N$-tilings of $ABC$.
+3pt

+(iv) If the tiling equation has solutions, then $N$ is a square times a product of distinct primes of the form $8n \pm 1$, or 2.

+These results provide a complete classification of the triples $(ABC, N, T)$ such that $ABC$ can be $N$-tiled by the tile $T$, in case $ABC$ has angles $(2\alpha, \beta,\alpha+\beta)$.
+In case the tiling equation has no solution, then unless $N$ is a square, there are no $N$-tilings of $ABC$; and if $N$ is a square, there are no $N$-tilings except the quadratic tilings by a tile similar to $ABC$, which always exist when $N$ is a square.
+Since we can easily check for a particular $N$ whether the triangle equation is solvable, we find immediately that there are no $N$-tilings for $N=7, 14, 31, 41, 63$, etc. Remember that this statement applies only to tilings of $ABC$ with angles $(2\alpha, \beta, \alpha + \beta)$.

+Now consider the case when $ABC$ has angles $(2\alpha,\alpha,2\beta)$.
+Then there is another equation, the ``second tiling equation'', that governs the existence of tilings.
+That equation is

+where $s =2 \sin(\alpha/2)$ determines the angle $\alpha$ and the ratio of sides $a/c = s$, and the tile $(a,b,c)$ is given by $b = c-a^2/c$.
+Here $M$ has to be a positive integer and $s$ a rational between 0 and 1.
+There is a tiling of $ABC$ for each solution of the second tiling equation, and if $N$ is not a perfect square, there are tilings of $ABC$ only if the second tiling equation has a solution.
+Some of these tilings belong to the new family we call the four-component tilings; pictures are provided.

+The second tiling equation has infinitely many solutions, since we can start with the tile $(a,b,c)$ such that $a$ divides $c$ and $c$ divides $a^2$, and produce a tiling.
+Conversely, we can determine by an algorithm whether the equation is solvable for a particular $N$, although we do not have a concise number-theoretic characterization of those $N$ for which it is solvable.
+We used that algorithm to compute a table of solutions for $N$ up to several thousand.

+We now sketch how the particular shapes $(2\alpha, \beta, \alpha+\beta)$ and $(2\alpha,\alpha,2\beta)$ arise naturally in this subject.
+Let the sides of the tile opposite angles $\alpha$, $\beta$, and $\gamma$ respectively be $a$, $b$, and $c$.
 Between the three numbers $\alpha$, $\beta$, and $\gamma$, we have two linear relations.
 The first one is $\alpha + \beta + \gamma = \pi$, because they are the three angles of a triangle.
 The second relation arises from the ``vertex splitting'' at the vertices of the tiled triangle $ABC$.
 Consider all the tiles that share any of the three vertices, some (or none) have $\alpha$ angles at the vertex, some (or none) have $\beta$ angles, and some (or none) have $\gamma$ angles.
 Thus for some nonnegative integers $P$, $Q$, and $R$, we have